Rhiplay04/prtg_to_json/README.md

 # prtg_to_json
-Translates prtg webhook calls and sends it to a destination server
+Translates prtg webhook calls to a json format and sends it to a destination server.